 Living simply saves money because you're not sucked into the cyclical consumerist trap.
 Dave Ramsey said it best, “We buy things we don't need with money we don't have to impress people we don't like.”
 Spend your money on experiences, not things.

 Make sure you have travel insurance, whether it's through your health insurance, your credit card, or an additional policy you have to purchase.
 Because all the budgeting and simple living in the world won’t help if you have to spend all your money out of pocket on a medical emergency in another country.

 What happens if you get bit or fall or contract some disease?
 I know people that have broken ribs, been bitten by spiders, stung by jellyfish, and even had dental emergencies on the road.
 Don't be caught off guard.
 Stay covered.
 Stay prepared.

 Travel hacking allows you to calculate points and rewards from credit cards, such as marriott rewards, and turn them into more credits.
 This particular hobby is a little labor intensive to me, so I suck at it.
 Check out some of these books for tons more info on that.

 I am a big fan of joining airline rewards clubs.
 They keep you updated on great deals and often come with some insider goodies you otherwise wouldn’t know about.
 I also recommend following airlines (and other travel companies you're interested in) on social media, where they often advertise special promotions and deals you wouldn't otherwise know about.

 You can save big bucks by getting in on the worldwide sharing community.
 Airbnb lets you stay in homes and can sometimes be cheaper than renting a hotel room.
 Couchsurfing lets you stay with locals for free.
-There are even dating sites like Miss Travel where you can find travel buddies and share travel expenses.
+There are dating sites like Miss Travel where you can find travel buddies and share travel expenses.
 You can rent co-working spaces if you need an office or spot to work in.